Reforms meet fairness concerns in school and college admissions: Conclusions

 \section{Conclusions}

-In response to objections, many school districts around the world have recently reformed their admissions systems.
-The main reason for these objections was that the mechanisms were unfair and manipulable.
-Yet, the mechanisms remained unfair and manipulable even after the reforms.
-We showed that many reforms led to more fair matching mechanisms, first by relying on stability and second by counting and comparing the number of the blocking students.
-Most results remain true in strategic settings, where either some students are sophisticated while others are sincere, or all students are sophisticated but to a limited extent.
-Finally, we discover the inherent relationship between fairness and manipulability of the mechanisms in question.

-The reforms concern essentially two major changes.
-First, they kept the constraint on the number of schools that each student is allowed to report but replaced the immediate acceptance procedure in the Boston mechanism (or a hybrid between Gale-Shapley and Boston mechanism) with the Gale-Shapley's student-proposing deferred acceptance procedure.
+In response to various concerns, many school districts around the world have recently reformed their admissions systems.
+The reforms are essentially two major changes.
+First, they replaced the immediate acceptance procedure ( Boston mechanism) with Gale-Shapley's student-proposing deferred acceptance procedure while maintaining ranking constraints.
 Second, some school districts kept using the Gale-Shapley mechanism but extended the number of schools that each student is allowed to report.

-Overall, our results provide a new justification for the reforms, complementing the existing ones. \cite{pathak2013} were the first to observe these reforms and proposed a way to explain them using a notion of \textit{manipulability} that compares mechanisms according to the inclusion of instances where they are not vulnerable to gaming.
-These results were further strengthened for other mechanisms and other vulnerability criteria \citep{chenandkesten2017a,decerf2018manipulability,dur2018,Bonkoungou2020}.
-Mostly, the reforms made the systems both less vulnerable to gaming and more fair, but some reforms achieved at least one goal.
-Our results help better understand and evaluate these reforms and possibly help to advocate similar reforms in the future.
+Anecdotal evidence points to the vulnerability to manipulation and fairness as reasons for these reforms.
+We showed that the immediate acceptance procedure has weakly more manipulating students than blocking students and the reverse for the Gale-Shapley's.
+We demonstrated that extending ranking constraints in the Gale-Shapley mechanism led to fewer blocking students.

+The fact that constrained Gale Shapley has relatively more blocking students (than it has manipulating students) suggests that in theory fairness of this mechanism might be of stronger concern than manipulability.
+Simultaneously, relaxing the constraint in this mechanism is guaranteed to decrease the number of blocking students.
+Whether this theoretical coincidence had any practical relevance for the reforms under consideration is an open question and requires further empirical research.